gregordecristoforo/rse-presentations/2022-rse-intro.md

 - Be part of funding applications
 - Research groups have access to best in class RSE services
-- More staff who collaborate on projects
+- Hire more staff who collaborate on projects
 - "Proper" application procedure

 ---